shimizukawa/docs-test/source/topics/depth/ifisevil.rst

 ==========

-The if directive in nginx suffers from some weird implementation quirks that one need to be aware of before they use it.
+The if directive in nginx suffers from some weird implementation quirks that one needs to be aware of before they use it.
 The if directive is consistent, though, so with proper testing one can safely use it.

 Do note that nginx has other directives that are often better suited than